osdrv/config/README.md

 }
 ```

-In practice, it is not convinient to deal with multiple config sources
+it is not practical to deal with multiple config sources
-independently as this requires a prior established contract on the config key
+independently as it requires a prior established contract on the config key
-sourcing (e.g. a convention that MAXPROCS can only come from the environment,
+affinity (e.g. an explicit agreement that golang MAXPROCS can only be defined in the environment variables,
 or: additional attributes should be found in command line arguments).

-Instead, we prefer to deal with a merge tree: a structure combining all
+As an alternative, Config promotes usage of a merge tree: a unified structure combining all
-key-values from all sources so the config user doesn't have to discriminate
+key-values from all sources so the user doesn't have to have a prior knowledge
-between dinstinct config data sources.
+about dinstinct data sources.

-What we mean is:

 ```go
 mergeCfg := map[string]interface{}{